Shepard Fairey: Post-graduation

 In September 2008, Shepard opened his solo show titled "Duality of Humanity" at White Walls & Shooting Gallery in San Francisco.
-His third solo show with the gallery featured one hundred and fifty works, including the largest collection of canvases pieces in one show that he's done.
+His third solo show with the gallery featured one hundred and fifty works, including the largest collection of his canvas pieces in one show.

 Fairey was arrested on February 7, 2009, on his way to the premiere of his show at the Institute of Contemporary Art in Boston, Massachusetts, on two outstanding warrants related to graffiti.
 He was charged with damage to property for having postered two Boston area locations with graffiti, a Boston Police Department spokesman said.
-His arrest was announced to party goers by longtime friend Z-Trip who had been performing at the ICA premiere at Shepard Fairey's request.
+His arrest was announced to partygoers by longtime friend Z-Trip, who had been performing at the ICA premiere at Fairey's request.

 On April 27, 2009, Fairey put three signed copies of his Obama inauguration posters up on eBay, with the proceeds of the auction going to the One Love For Chi foundation, founded by the family of Deftones bassist Chi Cheng following a car accident in November 2008 that nearly claimed Cheng's life.

 Fairey's first art museum exhibition, titled Supply & Demand (as was his earlier book), was held in Boston at the Institute of Contemporary Art during the summer of 2009.
-The exhibition featured more than 250 works in a wide variety of media: screen prints, stencils, stickers, rubylith illustrations, collages, and works on wood, metal and canvas.
+The exhibition featured more than 250 works in a wide variety of media: screen prints, stencils, stickers, rubylith illustrations, collages, and works on wood, metal, and canvas.
 As a complement to the ICA exhibition, Fairey created public art works around Boston.
 The artist explains his driving motivation: "The real message behind most of my work is 'question everything'."

-In 2011, Time Magazine commissioned Fairey to design its cover to honor "The Protester" as Person of the Year in the wake of the Arab Spring, Occupy Wall Street and other social movements around the world.
+In 2011, Time Magazine commissioned Fairey to design its cover to honor "The Protester" as Person of the Year in the wake of the Arab Spring, Occupy Wall Street, and other social movements around the world.
 This was Fairey's second Person of the Year cover for Time, his first being of Barack Obama in 2008.

 In January 2015, Shepard Fairey made a cameo appearance on Portlandia.
 In July 2015, Fairey was arrested and detained at Los Angeles International Airport, after passing through customs, on a warrant for allegedly vandalizing 14 buildings in Detroit.
 He subsequently turned himself in to Detroit Police.

 On September 17, 2015, the Jacob Lewis Gallery presented Shepard Fairey's exhibition "On Our Hands", his first solo opening in New York City in five years.
-The paintings reflect on contemporary issues facing our global community: political corruption, environmental apathy and abuse of power.
+The paintings reflect on contemporary issues facing the global community: political corruption, environmental apathy, and abuse of power.
 The exhibition coincides with Fairey's new monograph Covert to Overt, published by Rizzoli.

 Life Is Beautiful Fremont East District, Las Vegas Mural Project 2016.